digipolisantwerpdocumentation/snippets/notif-orchestrator/v2/README.md

 # Notification Engine

-The Notification Engine is a generic engine to send notification.
+The Notification Engine is a generic engine to send notifications.

 ### Links: